-- Measure the pH of the permeate exiting the VA resin column on a regular basis to gauge when the column is saturated. - Take a sample at Valve 2.
-It should be between 5 and 10.5. - If the pH drops below 5, the VA resin column will require regeneration.
-Repeat the section titled "Treating the Permeate" if changing of the column is necessary. - Please do not worry if the pH shows 4.5.
+Measure the pH of the permeate exiting the VA resin column on a regular basis to gauge when the column is saturated.
+A sample can be obtained from Valve 2.
+It should read a pH of between 6 and 10.5.
+If the pH drops below 6, the VA resin column will require regeneration.
+If you have a spare column, swap it out now (follow instructions in Purging Permeate section).
+Please do not worry if the pH shows 5.5.
 Just stop and change columns as soon as possible.
-The pH can drop as much as 3 points within 5 minutes when the column saturates. - Please also sample the permeate at the top of the VA column.
-The pH should be less than 3.5, otherwise a column change will be necessary.
+The pH can drop as much as 3 points within 5 minutes when the column saturates.

+Please also sample the permeate at the top of the VA column.
+The pH should be less than 3.5, otherwise the pH correction column will require replacement or regeneration.